 - Are there any underground utilities that might be in the way?
 Locate things like power lines, septic tanks and sewers, and water, gas, cable, and internet lines.

 - Know where your property lines begin and end.
-After all, you’re trying to landscape your yard, not your neighbor’s!
+After all, you’re trying to landscape your yard—not your neighbor’s!

 - Make note of any potential hazards or repairs that’ll need to be made.

-Larger projects might require rented equipment or a landscaping crew to install and make your vision come to life.
-Start looking into companies and set a budget–knowing how much you’re willing to spend will help keep you on track and eliminate financial stress.
+Larger projects may require rented equipment or a landscaping crew to install and make your vision come to life.
+Begin researching local companies and decide how much you’re willing to spend.
+Setting a budget for labor will help keep you on track and eliminate financial stress.

 - Week 3: Finalize the design and order plants.
 Make any repairs and prepare the planting area.

-- Week 4: Plants have arrived, and its planting day.
+- Week 4: Plants have arrived, and it’s planting day.
 Get your plants situated, water them well, and take “after photos.”